-My legs by this time feel like lead, I am sweating, exhausted, bewildered, scared, anxious, and paralyzed.
-I get up and fallback against a wall.
-A co-worker that was sharing my office at the time gets up and comes to my rescue and asks me if I am OK.
+My legs by this time feel like lead; I am sweating, exhausted, bewildered, scared, anxious, and paralyzed.
+I get up and fall back against a wall.
+A co-worker who was sharing my office gets up, comes to my rescue, and asks me if I am OK.

-I stop right in front of my boss’s office and he looks up from his meeting at me and he knows exactly what to do after hearing the few unintelligent words I managed to mutter amidst my crying.
-He grabs his briefcase and says “let’s go I’ll drive”.
+I stop right in front of my boss’s office, and he looks up from his meeting at me, and he knows what to do after hearing the few unintelligent words; I managed to mutter amidst my crying.
+He grabs his briefcase and says, “let’s go.
+I’ll drive”.

 That prayer carried me through that rough day, and I was thankful for it.

-Finally we make it to the hospital and I walk inside my dad’s room.
-I see 4 nurses in there, no doctor.
+Finally, we make it to the hospital, and I walk inside my dad’s room.
+I see four nurses in there, no doctor.
 They are removing their gloves and tossing them in the garbage.

 Not a word back from them.
-One of them says that she will call the doctor to speak with me and that I should wait outside.
+One of the nurses says that she will call the doctor to speak with me and that I should wait outside.

-After standing there for a few minutes, a very nasty nurse turns around and says to me: “Yo daddy died”.
+After standing there for a few minutes, a very nasty nurse turns around and says to me: “Yo daddy died.”

-Instead I was asked literally 10 minutes later to fill out all kinds of forms for my dad.
-I was literally holding on to the hospital counter with wobbly legs and shaky hands trying to get the papers filled out.
+Instead, I was asked 10 minutes later to fill out all kinds of forms for my dad.
+I was holding on to the hospital counter with wobbly legs and shaky hands, trying to get the papers filled out.

-Finally my mom arrives with some soup that she had made my dad.
-She had no idea what was happening and neither did my 3 year old daughter who was now running straight into my dad’s hospital room.
+Sometime later my mom arrives with some soup that she had made my dad.
+She had no idea what was happening, and neither did our toddler, who was now running straight into my dad’s hospital room.

-I saw her and ran towards her and told her to come my way so she would not see my dead father without being forewarned that he wasn’t alive anymore.
+I saw them, ran towards them, and beckoned for them to come my way so they would not see my dead father without being forewarned that he wasn’t alive anymore.

-As I was trying to explain what happened, the doctor made his way in, this was the first time I had seen him after my dad’s surgery.
-I turn on my voice recorder and show him that I am recording to which the nurses call him aside and warn him.
+As I was trying to explain what happened, the doctor made his way in; this was the first time I had seen him after my dad’s surgery.
+I turned on my voice recorder and showed him that I’m recording, to which the nurses call him aside and warn him.